FezVrasta/node-red-matter/README.md

 - The plugin only supports the OnOffLightDevice, more device types will be added in the future.
 - Integration with "real" Matter devices is not supported yet, but will be added in the future.

+## Backup

+The generated Matter device configurations are currently stored in the `.matter-devices` folder located one level higher than `NODE_RED_HOME`.

+Each device is stored in a sub-folder named after the configuration node ID, if you ever need to recreate a Matter configuration node but don't want to lose your existing virtual Matter device, you can simply rename the folder with the new configuration node ID and it will automatically pick it up.

 ## Contributing

 We welcome contributions from the community to enhance and improve the Node-RED Matter plugin.
 To contribute, please follow these guidelines: